 Should you even get a credit card?

-They don't teach you "adulting" in school.
-But lucky for you, I'm here to explain to you the pros and cons of acquiring a credit card.
+They don’t teach you “adulting” in school.
+But lucky for you, I’m here to explain to you the pros and cons of acquiring a credit card.
 Of course, there comes more responsibility with a credit card, but it also holds a certain amount of respectability and authenticity.
-I admit, I see my friends that pay with a credit card as having their life more together than I have mine.
-But the question still holds — do you really need the hassle?
+I admit, I see my friends who pay with a credit card as having their life more together than I have mine.
+But the question still holds — who needs the hassle?

 Pros